 This curriculum is designed to provide the student with the technical knowledge and skills necessary for gaining employment in the field of electronics.
 Students are exposed to a well-balanced program of technical, general and technical related courses.
 Emphasis is placed on the development of technical abilities, problem solving and the use of laboratory equipment.

-This curriculum leads to an Associate in Applied Science Degree from the Mississippi Gulf Community College.
-Where a transfer to a senior college is desired, a conference should be scheduled with a junior college counselor.
+This curriculum leads to an Associate in Applied Science Degree from the Mississippi Gulf Coast Community College.
+Where a transfer to a senior college is desired, a conference should be scheduled with a community college counselor.

-SEMESTER HOURS
+SEMEST ER HOURS

-FRESHMAN YEAR 1 Sem.
+FRESHMAN YE AR 1 Sem.
 2 Sem.

 IET 1114 DC Circuit Analysis and Lab 4

 IET 1124 AC Circuit Analysis and Lab 4

-IET 1124 Mathematics for Electronics 4
+IET 1134 Mathematics for Electronics 4

 ENG 1113 English Composition 3

 IET 1215 Digital Principles 5

 IET 1225 Electronic Devices and Circuits 5

-CSC 1213 Basic Programming 3
+CSC 1213 Basic Programming 5 5 3 3

 SPT 1113 Oral Communication 3

 SOPHOMORE YEAR

 IET 2315 Linear Integrated Circuits 5

 IET 2325 Microprocessors 5

 RT 1153 Technical Physics I 3

-MAT 1313 College Algebra
+MAT 1313 College Algebra 3

 IET 2415 Electronic Communications 5

 IET 2425 Interfacing and Control Systems 5

 IET 2433 Special Projects in Electronics 3

 IET 2443 Industrial Control Systems 3

 Restricted Elective 3